santiagoesmeral/santiagoesmeral.github.io/PROGRESS.md

   2- you CANNOT use pseudoelements on inputs
   todo: move this part into react.
 Maybe make the button interactive while you're at it, have it be the search button.
 Why not!, and change the icon between a search icon while its empty, and an arrow while you can search

+- 11/2/22
+  rather than doing the useful part, i added the title that changes! currently need to figure out how to make the priority text work so that when the user types i love you, the animation stops and restarts, and the I love you Zvet <3 appears.
+  And once the user stops typing, the I love you Zvet <3 gets deleted and the animation resumes

+- 24/2/22
+  finally got around finishing the title bit, gave it a fixed height.
+  Decided to also rework the priority message title to a priority queue title.
+Also added some nice hover 3d translation on the buttons!

 # TODO:

 - **change the link cards into actual <a> tags, add urls to youtube.**